Tell us, where do you live and where are you from? Is that where you produce your photography?

 How did you find microstock and why did you get involved?
 Has it changed your life?

 In the early 2000s, I came across a small stock web site that said you could make a few bucks off of your photos.
 I barely knew what ‘Stock Photography’ was and had no real experience in advertising, but I figured why not give it a go?
 I didn’t see any downside.

 Later on, that web site closed down so I migrated my handful of photos over to iStockphoto in 2004.
-That’s when I started to see an opportunity for at least a fun hobby that could also pay a little.
+That’s when I started to see an opportunity for at least a fun hobby that could also pay a little, like looking for money making apps 2022.
 After some small successes here and there, I came to a crossroads in 2008.
 It was then that I realized that somehow I had a low-5 figure hobby.
 What if I actually put some real focus and effort into this, could I really become a full-timer as I’d seen so many others before me become?